rbms-bsc/DCRMR/_pages/Phys-desc/Dimensions.md

 ## 6.24.3 General rule

-<a name="6.24.3.1">6.24.3.1</a> Record the dimensions of a manifestation (based on the exemplar in hand) in centimeters, using the metric symbol *cm*.
+<a name="6.24.3.1">6.24.3.1</a> Record the dimensions of a manifestation (based on the exemplar in hand) in centimeters, using the metric symbol "cm".
 Round a fraction of a centimeter up to the next full centimeter.
-If a manifestation measures less than 10 centimeters, record the dimensions in millimeters, using the metric symbol *mm*.
+If a manifestation measures less than 10 centimeters, record the dimensions in millimeters, using the metric symbol "mm".

 >Example:
 > <CITE>18 cm</CITE>